dotnet/docfx/Documentation/tutorial/intro markdown lite.md

     1.  @Microsoft.DocAsCode.MarkdownLite.IMarkdownRenderer or any type implements it.
     2.  @Microsoft.DocAsCode.MarkdownLite.IMarkdownToken or any type implements it.
     3.  @Microsoft.DocAsCode.MarkdownLite.IMarkdownContext or any type implements it.
-5. Alway invoke the most match method.
+5. Always invoke the best overloaded method (The best is defined by [binder](https://msdn.microsoft.com/en-us/library/microsoft.csharp.runtimebinder.binder.invoke(v=vs.110).aspx)).

 ## Engine and engine builder